MairaWehebrink/challenge/README.md

 # Challenge

 ## Description

-You have to build a architecture where through APIs it could be possible:
+You will have to build a system that, through APIs, will be possible:

-- [ ] Issue a credit card
+- [ ] Issue a Credit Card;
-- [ ] Pay a credit card bill and then include the paid value as credit back
+- [ ] Process a credit card transaction from a [POS machine](https://www.youtube.com/watch?v=_zM2OsABOWQ);
-- [ ] Query credit card statements
+- [ ] Pay the Credit Card bill and refund the card limit;
-- [ ] Process a credit card transaction from a [POS machine](https://www.youtube.com/watch?v=_zM2OsABOWQ)
+- [ ] Notify that a transaction has been made to other systems that need to be aware of it;

 ### :warning: Scope requirements

-- [ ] The app that'll process the credit card transaction should have request response time less than 1 second
+- [ ] Requesting approval for a credit card transaction should take no longer than 1 second;
-- [ ] Even if credit card account is offline the app that process credit card transaction doesn't must be offline too
+- [ ] Even if the user's account is offline, credit card transactions should still work;
+- [ ] Save transaction history;

 ## Evaluation points

+- [ ] System architecture and scalability;
-- [ ] Design patterns for source code
+- [ ] Design patterns;
-- [ ] Automated tests
+- [ ] Tests and CI configuration;
-- [ ] Design architecture
+- [ ] Technologies used;
-- [ ] Real database usage
+- [ ] APIs documentation;
-- [ ] Automated generate docs of API
+- [ ] Commit history;

-> 🥳 Any extra's welcome

-## Don't spend your time with:
+## Do not spend your time with:

-- Front-end implementation
+- Front-end implementation;
-- Creating scripts to delivery the solution in whatever cloud provider
+- Writing scripts to deliver the solution to a cloud provider;
-- With 100% tests coverage, test only necessary.
-(Of course, if you think that 100% is necessary, feel free to do it)

 ## Requirements to delivery the solution

-- [ ] All environment of solution must be provide by [docker-compose](https://docs.docker.com/compose)
+- [ ] It must be possible to run the application via a [docker-compose](https://docs.docker.com/compose);
-- [ ] Make a fork from this repository and then open a PR from a branch named with your GitHub username
+- [ ] Make a private fork from this repository;
+- [ ] Open a PR from a branch named with your GitHub username and check both "GabrielBG99" and "guiferpa" to review;